whatwg/web-history/README.md

   the first implementation of the Geolocation API to be made available.

-- [Firefox developer builds begin shipping with TraceMonkey](http://news.cnet.com/8301-1001_3-10023723-92.html), a JIT-based JavaScript engine that compiles JavaScript to native machine code, providing greatly improved JavaScript performance.
+- [Firefox developer builds begin shipping with TraceMonkey](http://news.cnet.com/8301-1001_3-10023723-92.html), a JIT-based JavaScript engine (compiling JavaScript to native machine code) that provides greatly improved JavaScript performance.

 - [Google Chrome first released](http://googleblog.blogspot.jp/2008/09/google-chrome-now-live.html),
   with WebKit as its browser engine, and notable for being the first